DJ-Wolfy/swtimer/README.md

 This is unlicensed, though if you want to credit me, you can.
 ###coming soon
 I'm going to add a pause function to this in the next few days, so stay tuned for that.

+Note: This code is no longer being maintained.
+Please see the WolfGames engine